paulluo2021/git_learning/README.md

 # git_learning
 git_learning
-we are going to git commands.
+we are going to git commands. so add and on